MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 ### [JavaScript](#tab/javascript)

-Before updating your bot's code you should update its packages to the latest versions by executing the following command in your terminal:
+Before updating your bot's code, update its packages to the latest versions by executing the following command in your terminal:

 ```console
 npm install --save botbuilder@latest